BostonBSD/BostonBSD/README.md

 Github also allows for a greater selection of packages.

-> *There are people who try to sledgehammer their way through life, just remember;
-> both graphs are the same size, theirs is a mirror of yours.*

->*The one who makes the decision is superseded by the one who is faced with the result.*

->*His statue is at the top of a mountain, her statue is at the bottom.
-They exist in perpetuity, equally, until the end of humanity.*

->*When speaking of the kinematics, the area under the position graphs between two rides must be equal.*

->*However, no one wants velocity to be excessive.*

->*Although, if it were excessive, the g-forces exerted can be neutralized with the 4th, 5th, 6th, etc derivatives of the position graph, thus making a high velocity ride equally as pleasant as a low velocity ride...*

->*For example, someone who went double the distance over a third of the trip could effectively experience as pleasant a ride as someone who went a singular distance over the entire trip [the former went further, you might even say they went twice as far, but both returned in the same amount of time].*

->*It can also be assumed that two individuals who go the same distance are not equally as pleased with their own ride, it depends upon the ancillary derivatives.
-And there you have it, it is indeed already DONE!*
 <!---
 BostonBSD/BostonBSD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.